-Gartner’s definition is a bit too rigid to describe how the term two tiered ERP tends to be used, and it also does not explain how the strategy differs from single instance ERP – where the entire entity is migrated to a single – typically tier 1 ERP system.
-In fact, this is rarely discussed in print, because most of the entities that write on ERP have for years been proposing that companies follow a single instance ERP strategy.
+Gartner’s definition is a bit too rigid to describe how the term two-tiered ERP tends to be used, and it also does not explain how the strategy differs from single-instance ERP.
+Where the entire entity is migrated to a single – typically tier 1 ERP system.
+This is rarely discussed in print because most of the entities that write on ERP have for years been proposing that companies follow a single instance ERP strategy.
 Two-tiered ERP is the first public admission by ERP companies that a multi-ERP environment can be beneficial.
-Since the beginning of ERP in the 1980’s the consistent approach by large ERP software vendors has been to nudge their customers in the direction of centralizing their businesses to a single ERP system.
-However a broad scale transition to single instance ERP never occurred except for exceptions and for smaller companies, and there are a number of reasons, why, which are explained in detail in the SCM Focus Press book The Real Story Behind Two Tiered ERP.
+Since the beginning of ERP in the 1980s, the consistent approach by large ERP software vendors has been to nudge their customers in the direction of centralizing their businesses to a single ERP system.
+However a broad scale transition to single instance ERP never occurred except for exceptions and smaller companies, and there are several reasons, why, which are explained in detail in the Brightwork Research & Analysis Press book The Real Story Behind Two Tiered ERP.

-Two-tiered ERP is an important concept, but not for a reason that many people exposed to the concept realize.
-It is important because two-tiered ERP represents one of the first cracks in the façade of single instance ERP.
-ERP has nowhere near achieved the objectives that it was predicted to achieve and many of the ERP systems have aged quite badly.
-ERP is on its way to being “just another system,” instead of the centerpiece of the solution architecture and overpaying for ERP is now one of the least effective uses of IT budgets.
+Two-tiered ERP is an important concept, but not for the reason that many people exposed to the concept realize.
+It is essential because two-tiered ERP represents one of the first cracks in the façade of single-instance ERP.
+ERP has nowhere near achieved the objectives that it was predicted to achieve, and many of the ERP systems have aged quite badly.
+ERP is on its way to being “just another system,” instead of the centrepiece of the solution architecture and overpaying for ERP is now one of the least effective uses of IT budgets.

 Important points regarding two-tiered ERP are the following:

-- Financial Bias: Most the entities that propose the two-tiered ERP have a financial bias.
-They tend to be tier 2 or tier ERP vendors that are trying to sell their software by any means necessary, and tier 1 vendors that are attempting to answer the logic for two tiered ERP by recommending that their ERP applications (either tier 1 or tier 2, as both SAP and Oracle have tier 2 ERP applications in addition to tier 1 ERP applications) by proposing that two-tiered ERP is a “fine idea,” as long as it means using their applications.
+- Financial Bias: Most of the entities that propose the two-tiered ERP have a financial bias.
+They tend to be tier 2 or tier ERP vendors that are trying to sell their software by any means necessary, and tier 1 vendors that are attempting to answer the logic for two-tiered ERP by recommending that their ERP applications.
+Either tier 1 or tier 2, as both SAP and Oracle, have tier 2 ERP applications in addition to tier 1 ERP applications by proposing that two-tiered ERP is a “fine idea,” as long as it means using their applications.

 - No Attempt to Provide Evidence: There is some anecdotal evidence that this or that company saved money using a two-tiered ERP strategy, but no real research into the area.
 Academics have not researched the topic.

-- No Reliability to Research: No entity that would be traditionally relied upon to perform research on this topic would be able to perform the research without financial bias affecting their research results.
+- No Reliability to Research: No entity that would be traditionally relied upon to perform research on this topic would be able to complete the research without financial bias affecting their research results.
 This is because they are all in some way financially dependent upon the large software vendors.
-For instance, even IT publications receive a disproportionate percentage of their advertising from either large software vendors or large consulting companies – both of which would push against any research which showed that two tiered ERP was effective.
-Entities do not publish research, which contradicts their own financial model.
+For instance, even IT publications receive a disproportionate percentage of their advertising from either large software vendors or large consulting companies – both of which would push against any research which showed that two-tiered ERP was effective.
+Entities do not publish research, which contradicts their financial model.

 Our first comparison shows all using one single instance of Oracle JD Edwards EnterpriseOne ERP system to support 600 users.
 This is compared against a two-tiered ERP strategy that uses Oracle JD Edwards EnterpriseOne for 200 users, and then four other ERP systems (Epicor, Infor Lawson, Sage X3 and NetSuite OneWorld).

-This is a very realistic scenario as the average company that uses ERP systems has five ERP systems within the company.
-This statistic combines with the statistic that the average ERP system has 60% of its modules actually operational.
+This is a very realistic scenario, as the average company that uses ERP systems has five ERP systems within the company.
+This statistic combines with the statistic that the average ERP system has 60% of its modules operational.